Edit

 Do not remove methods from grain interfaces

-Unless you are sure that they are no longer used, you should not remove methods from the grain interface.
-If you want to remove methods, this should be done in 2 steps:
+Unless you're sure they're no longer used, don't remove methods from the grain interface.
+If you want to remove methods, do it in two steps:

-1. Deploy V2 grains, with V1 method marked as Obsolete
+1. Deploy V2 grains, with the V1 method marked as Obsolete.

 [Version(1)]